franzbu/WinHammer.spoon/README.md

 ### Automatic Positioning and Resizing

 For automatic resizing and positioning of a window, you simply have to move 10 percent or more of the window beyond the left, right, or bottom borders of the screen.
 Depending on the grid size set in 'init.lua', the window snaps into the according position and size.
-As has been mentioned, windows can be moved with the `moveModifiers`, `resizeModifiers` (with your cursor in the middle of the window), or any of the higher level modifiers.
+As has been mentioned, windows can be moved with the `moveAndResizeModifier` key or your OM-, TAT-, or SATmodifier key(s).

-As long as windows are resized, or moved within the borders of the screen, it makes no difference which one of the various modifier keys (resizeModifiers, moveModifiers, modifierLayerTwo, modifierLayerThree, modifierLayerFour) is used.
+As long as windows are resized, or moved within the borders of the screen, it makes no difference which one of the various modifier keys is used.
 However, once a window is moved beyond the screen borders (10 or more percent of the window), different positioning and resizing scenarios are called into action; they are as follows:

-* Layer one (moveModifier, resizeModifier):
+* moveAndResizeModifier:
-  * If windows are moved past the left/right borders of the screen: depending on the size of the grid (gridX, gridY) established in 'init.lua', windows snap into the corresponding grid position in the first/last column of the screen.
-The vertical grid position correlates with the position of the cursor when moving the window beyond the screen border.
+  * If windows are moved beyond the left (right) borders of the screen: imagine your screen border divided into three equally long parts: if the cursor crosses the screen border in the middle third of the border, the window snaps into the left (right) half of the screen.
+Crossing the screen border in the upper and lower thirds, the window snaps into the respective quarters of the screen.
-  * If windows are moved past the bottom border of the screen: windows snap into full height; width corresponds to the size of the grid (one grid column).

-* Layer two:
-  * left/right: windows snap into second/penultimate column of the screen.
-  * bottom: windows snap into full height; width is two grid columns.

-* Layer three:
-  * left/right: windows snap into 2x2 grid, aligned to the grid cell where the cursor is moved beyond the screen border.
-  * bottom: window snaps into width of a grid column and in terms of height the bottom half of the size of the screen.

-* Layer four:
-  * left/right: imagine the screen border divided into three equally long parts: if the cursor crosses the screen border in the middle third, the window snaps into the left/right half of the screen.
-Crossing the screen border in the upper and lower thirds the window snaps into the respective quarters of the screen.
+  * If windows are moved beyond the bottom border of the screen: imagine your bottom screen border divided into three equally long parts: if the cursor crosses the screen border in the middle third of the bottom border, the window snaps into full screen.
+Crossing the screen border in the left and right thirds, the window snaps into the respective halfs of the screen.

-  * bottom: windows snap into the width of one grid element and the top half of the height of the screen.
+* OMmodifier:
+  * Similar to moveAndResizeModifier; however, imagine your screen as a 3 x 3 grid.

+* TATmodifier:
+  * To be added.

+* SATmodifier:
+  * To be added.

 ### Disabling moving/resizing for certain applications